Jewellery Quarter: Downturn and redevelopment

-On 5 November 1998, the Jewellery Quarter Urban Village Framework Plan was adopted to use mixed-use development to promote regeneration in the area and establish a community.
-The Urban Village Framework Plan was produced by a team of consultants led by EDAW Ltd. who were commissioned by Birmingham City Council, Urban Villages Forum and English Partnerships in November 1997.
+In 1998 the Jewellery Quarter Urban Village Framework Plan was adopted to use mixed-use development to promote regeneration in the area and establish a community.

-The plan recommended that the council work with English Partnerships and the local businesses in the area.
+The Urban Village Framework Plan had been commissioned by Birmingham City Council and recommended that the council work with English Partnerships and the local businesses in the area.
 As a result of the recommendations, the Jewellery Quarter Urban Village Regeneration Partnership was created with the partners being: